 Press Enter to delete the application, or press PF3 to cancel the delete.
+If you delete the application, the short ISPF message will be APPLICATION DELETED and the long message will be CMN5185I - Application deleted.
 If you press PF3 the ISPF short message will be DELETE CANCELLED, and the ISPF long message will be CMN5190A - Request to delete an application has been cancelled.

-NOTE: The Cancel command here will go ahead and delete the application.
+NOTE: The Cancel command will go ahead and delete the application.